ARMmbed/mbed-os-5-docs/docs/contributing/code_style.md

 #### Coding style

-Whether you're writing new code or fixing bugs in existing code, please follow the mbed OS coding style.
+Whether you're writing new code or fixing bugs in existing code, please follow the Mbed OS coding style.

-mbed OS follows the [K&R style](https://en.wikipedia.org/wiki/Indent_style#K.26R_style), with at least two exceptions (which can be found in the list below the code sample).
+Mbed OS follows the [K&R style](https://en.wikipedia.org/wiki/Indent_style#K.26R_style), with at least two exceptions (which can be found in the list below the code sample).

 ##### Code sample